Samuel-Menear/azure-labs/az-104/lab-04-implement-virtual-networking/README.md

 It introduces a two-VNet topology representing a core services network and a manufacturing network, laying the groundwork for a realistic enterprise network architecture.

-> **Note:** Deployed to UK South rather than East US as shown in the lab — region selection
+> **Note:** Deployed to UK South rather than East US as shown in the lab.
+Region selection
 > has no impact on the topology, security rules, or DNS behaviour demonstrated.

 ## Architecture